worldforge/ember/README.md

 The ```make media-download``` will fetch all of the needed media files from the net.
 Rsync is required.

+### Working with media

+An alternative to the ```media-download``` target is to instead use the raw media repo source, as found at https://svn.worldforge.org:886/svn/media/trunk/.
+If you intend to edit or add new media you probably want this instead.

+The target ```mediarepo-checkout``` will use Subversion to checkout the repository to the ```mediarepo``` directory.
+When running a non-release build Ember will automatically load media from this directory.
+Note that this might lead to longer start times, as more files needs to be processed.

+In addition, there's a ```mediarepo-process``` target which processes the media from the media repository, as fetched by ```mediarepo-checkout```, and places the results in the build directory, under a subdirectory named ```ember-media-<version>```.
+When running a non-release build Ember will automatically load media from this directory, taking precedence over the ```mediarepo``` directory.

 ## Running Ember

 As Ember is a 3d client it requires a 3d capable graphics card.
 If you have a fairly recent machine you should be good though.